gajus/eslint-plugin-jsdoc/README.md

 This rule allows one optional string argument.
 If it is `"always"` then a problem is raised when the lines are not aligned.
 If it is `"never"` then a problem should be raised when there is more than one space between each line's parts.
+If it is `"any"`, no alignment is made.
 Defaults to `"never"`.

-Note that in addition to alignment, both options will ensure at least one space is present after the asterisk delimiter.
+Note that in addition to alignment, the "never" and "always" options will both ensure that at least one space is present after the asterisk delimiter.

 After the string, an options object is allowed with the following properties.